Skip to Content

 1 – Microwave Cookies

-Starting A Microwave
+Starting a Microwave

-Microwaves are a great time saver that can be used to cook so many things – cookies included.
-You’ll just need to adjust your cookie dough recipe a bit so that you get the best results when you’re baking in the microwave.
+It’s fast and it works wonders for our favorite snack.
+You’ll just need to adjust your cookie dough recipe a bit to get the best results when baking in the microwave.

 One reason is to prevent the ingredients from separating while cooking in the microwave.
-The other reason is so you don’t end up with some of your chocolate chips scorched, while others are still cold.
-Microwaves save a lot of time, but they don’t always distribute heat evenly.
+The other reason is so you don’t end up with a mixed bag of cold and scorched chocolate chips.

 Maybe even some graham cracker crumbs and marshmallow bits?
 Be creative and come up with your own concoctions.
 You may just discover a new favorite!